boyac/clicktimepy/README.md

 *You can also buy me a cup of coffee :)*[![paypal](http://rickrduncan.com/wp-content/uploads/2017/11/buy-me-coffee-paypal.png)](https://paypal.me/boyac?locale.x=en_US)

 ### Description
 This library is a Python interface to the clicktime.com REST API.
+ClickTime is an application that makes it easy to track, plan, and manage employee time.

 ### Expense Submission